ZackWilde27/FlatOut2-HLSLToSHA/README.md

     // The lighting cubemap can just be given the world normal uvNormal = worldNormal;

-    // Calculate the reflection vector for the specular cubemap psPos = LocalToWorld(pos);
+    psPos = LocalToWorld(pos);
     camPos = CAMERA;